Hasan-Farooqui-ERP/PMO-Governance-Toolkit/Irish-Heritage-FRD.md

 ---

 ## 1. Executive Summary
-Irish Heritage required a modernization of their legacy inventory system to support growing B2B demand and retail complexity.
-This FRD outlines the transition from a "flat" inventory structure to a multi-dimensional, bin-managed architecture in **Dynamics 365 Business Central**.
+This template models a modernisation scenario for a growing apparel business — transitioning from a "flat" inventory structure to a multi-dimensional, bin-managed architecture in Dynamics 365 Business Central to support B2B demand and retail complexity.

 ---